Fall Colors · Lake

 Need to Know

-If you park on Glassgo Drive, parking is free.
-There is also parking within the Pike Lake Unit for a fee.
+No parking is allowed on Glassgo Dr. There is also parking within the Pike Lake Unit for a fee.
 A State Parks pass also is accepted here.

 here is only a single small yellow blaze on post with a birdhouse on Glassgo Drive, so make sure to keep an eye out for it if you're not sure which way to turn on Glassgo Drive.
 The trail continues as a doubletrack to the right after Glassgo Drive ends.
 Here you enter the Pike Lake Unit of the Kettle Moraine State Forest.